Assam: Over 100 small madrassas merged with larger ones to prevent radicalisation, say police

 Mahanta said that after several leaders of the terror outfits were executed following court orders in Bangladesh, some members of the organisations shifted base to Uttar Pradesh.

-“Assam has been their target and some activists from Bangladesh, who are now absconding, had earlier visited the state as teachers in small and newly set up Madrasas in a bid to radicalise the youth,” he claimed.
+“Assam has been their target and some activists from Bangladesh, who are now absconding, had earlier visited the state as teachers in small and newly set up madrasas in a bid to radicalise the youth,” he claimed.